hds/hegdenu.net/content/posts/commit-messages.md

 Fix unwrap panic
 ```

 You may laugh and say no one ever does this.
-But I did a search on a private GitLab instance I have access to and found 2.5K commits where the message was some variation of this with no more information!
+But I ran a search on a private GitLab instance I have access to and found 2.5K commits where the message was some variation of this with no more information!
 Interestingly I found a few results for "panic" as well, but the results were a little more varied (some of them were related to aborting on panic and many more related to terraform).
 Still, very few had any actual commit message.
-Part of the fault of this is GitLab itself, but we'll go into that later.
+Part of the fault of this is GitLab itself, but we'll go into that later ([the tooling is fighting you](#the-tooling-is-fighting-you)).

 This isn't very useful, I could probably work out for myself that a ~~`NullPointerException`~~ panic was being fixed from the code.
 What is interesting is why this change was needed.
 What are the assumptions which were previously made, but have now been discovered to be incorrect?
 This is the information that will be useful both for the code review, but also later on once everyone has forgotten.